SQL CASE? Piece of cake!

 1. SQL CASE Does Not Always Evaluate Sequentially

-Expressions in SQL CASE are mostly evaluated sequentially or from left to right.
+Expressions in the Microsoft SQL CASE statement are mostly evaluated sequentially or from left to right.
 It’s a different story, though, when using it with aggregate functions.
 Let’s have an example:

 -- aggregate function evaluated first and generated an error DECLARE @value INT = 0; SELECT CASE WHEN @value = 0 THEN 1 ELSE MAX(1/@value) END;

 The above code looks normal.
 If I ask you what’s the result of those statements, you’ll probably say 1.
 Visual inspection tells us that because @value is set to 0.
 When the @value is 0, the result is 1.

 But that is not the case here.
 Have a look at the real result from SQL Server Management Studio: